Freight Carrier & Broker Operations Platform

 Orders Table · Compliance UX

-Carrier portal onboarding overview with steps for profile, compliance and payments
+Carrier portal orders overview with shipment status and filters

 • One unified view of all active, in-transit, late, and completed orders.